 Start With This:

-1. Take our FREE quiz here and find out how many hours you actually spend managing your home!
+- Take our FREE quiz here and find out if you are ready to hire a house manager.

-2. Then, when you’re ready to offload the overwhelm, we’ve got you covered.
-At Sage Haus, our Private Recruiting Service is built for families who are ready to have it all without doing it all.
+- Then, when you’re ready to offload the overwhelm, we’ve got you covered.
+At Sage Haus, our Hiring Services is built for families who are ready to have it all without doing it all.
 We handle the entire hiring process… start to finish… including:

 You stay in control, but we handle the heavy lifting.
 Let us help you find the right person to bring peace and ease to your home.